 An important aspect of the novel is despite how dark and monstrous each character may act, at their core they’re still just a regular person.
 They show fear, sorrow, and anger at their flaws the same way ordinary human beings would and cope with these emotions in similar ways: denial, shame, revenge, it can get heavy.
 There’s both light and tragedy in every route and while I definitely have my favorites, I can’t say any of the heroines are badly written.

 Probably the first thing you’d be wondering upon deciding to play this game is: how do I play this game?
 Well, that’s the problem.

-Tsukihime has not been officially released outside Japan however an English translation patch by translation group ‘Mirror Moon’ does exist.
+Tsukihime has not been officially released outside Japan however an English translation patch by the translation group ‘Mirror Moon’ does exist.
 The patch expects you to own an official copy of the PC version which is pretty rare and expensive nowadays.
 It is however pretty easy to find a pre-patched version over the internet or watch a let’s pay on Youtube which is likely going to be how you get your hands on it.
-Just to be clear, this is not me advocating for piracy, this is pretty much the only way you’re going to be able to play the game if you don’t speak Japanese.
+Just to be clear, this is not me advocating for piracy.
+This is pretty much the only way you’re going to be able to play the game if you don’t speak Japanese.

 The text can be pretty verbose but a plus is that compared to Fate/Stay Night or Kara no Kyoukai, Tsukihime’s plot is fairly self-contained and not super complicated.
 Type-Moon works are known for their complex lore that can be hard to understand without a deep dive into the wiki.